wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-how-to-integrate.md

 ### Advanced Security Features

 **Multi-factor authentication.**  Azure AD provides native multi-factor authentication.
-IT administrators can require multi-factor authentication to access your application, so that you do not have to code this support yourself.  <!-- deleted by customization Learn --><!-- keep by customization: begin --><!--Learn <!-- keep by customization: end --> more about [Multi-Factor <!-- deleted by customization Authentication](/documentation/services/multi-factor-authentication/). --><!-- keep by customization: begin --> Authentication](/documentation/services/multi-factor-authentication/).--><!-- keep by customization: end -->
+IT administrators can require multi-factor authentication to access your application, so that you do not have to code this support yourself.
+Learn more about [Multi-Factor Authentication](/documentation/services/multi-factor-authentication/).

 **Anomalous sign in detection.**  Azure AD processes more than a billion sign-ins a day, while using machine learning algorithms to detect suspicious activity and notify IT administrators of possible problems.
 By supporting Azure AD sign-in, your application gets the benefit of this protection.
 Learn more about [viewing Azure Active Directory access report](/documentation/articles/active-directory-view-access-usage-reports).